Britney Spears legal battle to end her conservatorship, partially managed by her father Jamie Spears, wages on.

-For years, many of Britney's fans have called for an end to the conservatorship, and in recent months, the "#FreeBritney" movement emerged.
+Many of Britney's fans have called for an end to the conservatorship, and a "#FreeBritney" movement has emerged.
+Jamie has compared such supporters to conspiracy theorists.

 March 4, 2019: For reasons that remain unclear, Britney's co-conservator Andrew Wallet resigns from his position, leaving Jamie as the sole conservator over the 37-year-old's life.
 According to Us Weekly, the lawyer was responsible for monitoring the singer's financial assets.
 Because of the importance of his position, he requested that his resignation be accepted "immediately and without delay" so as not to disrupt any ongoing business activities.
 While he is no longer the conservator or attorney for Spears, he continues to practice law.